 “The looks, the lens.
 We’ve got it all.”

 Oh, how sweet.
-Jack Nicklaus simply can’t stand being apart from his wife for a moment, even when she’s off to the kitchen to whip up a meal.
-So, he got her a Magic Chef microwave so they never have to be apart!
+Jack Nicklaus simply can’t stand being away from his wife for a moment, even when she’s off to the kitchen to whip up a meal.
+So, he got her a Magic Chef microwave so they need not be apart for any longer than necessary!

-This ad offers a charming glimpse into the early days of microwave ovens when manufacturers were still uncertain about how people would use them and how best to market the appliances.
+This ad gives us a look into the early days of microwave ovens when manufacturers were still uncertain about how to market the appliances or how people would use them.
 In this commercial, Barbara Nicklaus uses the microwave to cook a ham (you know, as one does), and she likes that the microwave adjusts the temperature automatically.

 Iconic Line